Wayrion/jetbrains-llm-eval/README.md

 ```

 This prints a summary JSON with `pass@1`, writes per-problem results to `results.jsonl`, and renders a companion PNG chart with the same stem.

+> [!IMPORTANT]
+> The `--visualize` flag saves `results/results.png`.
+Re-run the command after each evaluation to keep the chart aligned with the latest JSONL metrics.

 Additional recipes: